 Most of the camera straps are available in different widths and lengths with prices ranging from $35.00-$49.99 (the wristlets –organza roses shown here range from $19.00-$25.00).
 The Harmony strap I tried is a 2” wide SLR/DSLR Camera Strap of standard Length (30” fixed +26 Adjustable webbing) for $45.00.
 For most people, this is going to be very generously sized, but there is also an Extended Length 37” fixed +26 Adjustable webbing strap for those who need the extra inches.
 Capturing Couture also makes limited edition items, camera bags and guitar straps.

-If you’re going to buy someone a camera for the holidays, why not include a Capturing Couture strap or wristlet to make the camera, distinctive?!
+If you’re going to buy someone a camera for the holidays, why add one of these cute camera straps!
 Or, just buy the strap.
 It makes a great gift on its own.
-If you are the one who is always behind the camera, treat yourself to the strap that speaks to you the most, and make your own experience, a little more glamorous.
-Also, like finding a car in the parking lot when they all look the same, your camera will be the one that stands out!
+If you are the one who is always behind the camera, create your own style.
+When everyone else has that dull, nylon logo strap.
+Your camera will be the one that stands out!

 Visit http://www.capturingcouture.com to learn more, see all the styles and collections, and find online and local retailers.